Eagle Lake and West Branch Railroad: Operations

-Routine operations involved two trains moving ten or twelve loaded pulpwood cars south from Eagle Lake to Umbazooksus Lake, and empty pulpwood cars northward in a round trip taking about 3 hours.
-The two trains would pass at a midpoint siding.
+At first, routine operations were carried out twenty-four hours a day, with three trains of ten cars towed by the steam locomotive.
+While the steam locomotive moved a train loaded with wood, a second string of empty cars was being loaded by conveyor at Eagle Lake, and a third string of cars was being unloaded at the Umbazooksus Lake landing stage.
+The steam locomotive number 1 purchased in 1927 had been built 1897, and was in poor condition which limited the length of trains.
+Operations were stopped for a week while all the workers ballasted the tracks to reduce the number of derailments which stalled early operations.
+Operations resumed with a workday reduced to 15 hours or at least 5 trips.
+A more powerful steam locomotive number 2 was transported to the site in March 1928.
+Steam locomotive number 1 was placed in standby service used only when number 2 or one of the switchers required repairs.
+Steam locomotive number 2 could easily tow fifteen loaded cars with a round trip taking about 3 hours.
 One Plymouth switcher shunted loading cars at Eagle Lake and the other shunted unloading cars at Umbazooksus Lake.
 The inland rail of the 600 ft long pulpwood-unloading pier was 6 in higher than the lakeside rail to expedite unloading.
 The floor of each pulpwood car sloped 12 in to the unloading side; and the slatted side of the car was hinged at the top to swing open when latches were released so the pulpwood would slide out of the car into Umbazooksus Lake.
 Bark breaking off the pulpwood logs accumulated so the Plymouth switcher periodically dragged a rake adjacent to the pier to keep the water deep enough to float the pulpwood logs being dumped.
 Normal operations transferred 6,500 cords of pulpwood per week enabling Great Northern Paper Company to manufacture approximately one-fifth of the United States' annual paper production.